Gentoo Logo

 Background

-logcheck is an updated version of logsentry (from the sentrytools package), which is a tool to analyze the system logs.
+app-admin/logcheck is an updated version of app-admin/logsentry, which is a tool to analyze the system logs.
 Additionally, logcheck comes with a built-in database of common, not-interesting log messages to filter out the noise.
-The general idea of the tool is that all messages are interesting, except the ones explicitly marked as noise. logcheck periodically sends you an e-mail with a summary of interesting messages.
+The general idea of the tool is that all messages are interesting, except the ones explicitly marked as noise. logcheck periodically sends an email with a summary of interesting messages.

 Installing logcheck

-Important: It is strongly recommended to remove logsentry if you have it installed on your system.
-Additionally, you should remove /etc/logcheck to avoid permission and file collision problem.
+It is strongly recommended to remove logsentry if it is installed on the system.
+Additionally, /etc/logcheck directory should be removed to avoid permission and file collision problem.

 Basic configuration

-logcheck creates a separate user "logcheck" to avoid running as root.
+app-admin/logcheck creates a separate user "logcheck" to avoid running as root.
 Actually, it will refuse to run as root.
-To allow it to analyze the logs, you need to make sure they are readable by logcheck.
-Here is an example for syslog-ng:
+To allow it to analyze the logs, it need to be sure they are readable by logcheck.
+Here is an example for app-admin/syslog-ng:

 options {